damyl4sure/Plan-A-Technologies/challenge1/README.md

 Created Django App --> django-admin startproject challenge1.

-Added views.py for JSON rendering.
+Added views.py in the inner challenge1 DIR for JSON rendering.

-Added view_func.py which contains the fuctions for the data value pairs in views.py
+Added view_func.py in the inner challenge1 DIR which contains the fuctions for the data value pairs in views.py

+cd to the inner challenge1 DIR and start Django APP -->  python manage.py startapp chellenge1

+Run Django locally in the inner challenge1 DIR --> python manage.py runserver 8080

+# Dockerize

 Created requirements.txt --> pip freeze -l > requirements.txt

-# Dockerize
 Added dockerfile to start container as rootless user.

 cd into the challenge1 DIR and build docker image -> docker build . -t plan-a-tech-challenge1:latest